Nelly Speaks Out After Being Arrested for Suspicion of Rape: ''I Am Completely Innocent''

 Nelly is speaking out...

 On Saturday, the 42-year-old singer, whose real name is real name is Cornell Haynes, Jr., was arrested on suspicion of second degree rape in Auburn, Washington.
-The Auburn Police Department confirms that hours later the music man was released from custody without being charged.
+The Auburn Police Department confirms that hours after his arrest the performer was released from custody without being charged.

-On Saturday afternoon, the rapper tweeted, "Let me say that I am beyond shocked that I have been targeted with this false allegation.
+Upon his release, the rapper took to Twitter to proclaim his innocence, writing, "Let me say that I am beyond shocked that I have been targeted with this false allegation.
 I am completely innocent.
 I am confident that once the facts are looked at , it will be very clear that I am the victim of a false allegation."

 Second degree rape means that force was used or the victim was incapable of consent due to being physically helpless, mentally incapacitated or developmentally disabled.